 Tonto National Monument is a National Monument in the Superstition Mountains, in Gila County of central Arizona.
 The area lies on the northeastern edge of the Sonoran Desert ecoregion, an arid habitat with annual rainfall of about 16 inches (400 mm) here.
 The Salt River runs through this area, providing a rare, year-round source of water.Cliff dwellingsWell-preserved cliff dwellings were occupied by the Salado culture during the 13th, 14th, and early 15th centuries.
 The people farmed in the Salt River Valley, and supplemented their diet by hunting and gathering native plants.
 The Salado were fine craftspeople, producing some of the most flamboyant polychrome pottery and intricately woven textiles to be found in the Southwest.
 Some of the artifacts excavated nearby are on display in the visitor center museum.The Tonto National Monument Archeological District was listed on the National Register of Historic Places on October 15, 1966.
-Tonto National Monument, Lower Ruin and Tonto National Monument, Upper Ruin are archeological sites that were NRHP-listed in 1989.Make Tonto National Monument a part of your Roosevelt vacation plans using our Roosevelt trip itinerary maker.
+Tonto National Monument, Lower Ruin and Tonto National Monument, Upper Ruin are archeological sites that were NRHP-listed in 1989.Add Tonto National Monument and other attractions to your Roosevelt trip itinerary using our Roosevelt route planner .

 Unable to display map at this time.
 Please try again later.